Home Assistant Integrations Guide - Connect Every Device

 The File Editor add-on provides browser-based configuration file editing for users who prefer direct YAML editing over the visual interface.
 Advanced users who write custom integrations, template sensors, and complex automation YAML often prefer this direct editing approach.
 Pair File Editor with the Studio Code Server add-on for full IDE-style editing with syntax validation and code completion in the browser.

-Community Resources and Documentation
+What Community Resources and Documentation Are Available?

 The Home Assistant community provides exceptional documentation and troubleshooting support for users at all experience levels.
 The official documentation at home-assistant.io covers every official integration with configuration examples and troubleshooting guidance.
 The Home Assistant Community Forum addresses specific configuration questions through an active community of millions of experienced users.

 The Home Assistant Developer Documentation describes the integration API for users creating custom integrations for unsupported devices.
-Custom components published on GitHub and documented in the Home Assistant Community Store (HACS) extend device support to thousands of products not covered by official integrations.
+Custom components published on GitHub and documented in the Home Assistant Community Store (HACS) extend device support to thousands of products that aren't covered by official integrations.
 HACS simplifies custom integration installation and updates to a one-click process comparable to official integration management.